 There are ways to get free plants for your garden, and I don’t mean bribing the checker at the home improvement store.
 Nope, these are more satisfying anyway!
-The way to get free plants is to propagate plants that already exist, either from your own garden, or a neighbor or gardening buddies.
+The way to get free flowers and plants is to propagate plants that already exist, either from your own garden, or a neighbor or gardening buddies.
 To propagate means to basically cause the plant to multiply… thus taking one plant, and turning it into several, or even many!
 Free garden plants!

 There are many ways to propagate plants, but many of them are too complicated for the average gardener, and usually take extreme patience and a greenhouse.
 I’m going to concentrate on the ones that are easy and within the ability of even a beginner.
 These methods include gathering seed, division, softwood cuttings, and leaf cuttings.